farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 - Ch 12.5.1 "Good Enough" principle and RACE Reduce Accidents and Control Essence

+I also strongly recommend learning [Domain Driven Design (DDD)](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215).
+DDD is a popular design philosophy all about clearly coupling our designs to domain (problem) understanding.
+It explores the discovery and application process in much more detail than I can here.

 <!-- Testing isn't optional
 - Ch 4.intro "Software testing is, or should be, pervasive throughout the entire development and maintenance lifecycle" -->

 ## Lifecycle Visual
+- I think I need to abandon my tier circle.
+I need better emphasis on intermediates
+  - alt: I could widen the chevrons to make room.
+  - need to decide how much description i'm including for phase refinement

 ## Underlying Scientific Method